xbokmd/plastilinn/docs/xBoK/sections/Metric_list.md

 - ## 📰 Content type (#metric)
   - Content is of type list and uses the following classes: #metric

-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If metrics is defined as :Metrics are quantifiable measures used to evaluate the performance and effectiveness of a business model., What could it be?What are the key functions needed to achieve our business goals?
-  How do these functions contribute to the overall success of our startup?
-  Are there any additional functions that we may have overlooked in our high-level specification?
-  How do these functions align with our overall business strategy?
-  What resources or expertise do we need to effectively carry out these functions?
 - ## 📖 Description
   A Metric List, in the context of business design, is a set of quantifiable measures that are used to assess the performance and effectiveness of a business model.
 These metrics serve as a tool for businesses to track their progress towards achieving their strategic objectives, and to identify areas where improvements can be made.